 The different states of LOCON are represented by the big boxes; the smaller boxes reflect actions which are caused by pressing a key (represented by arrows).

-Generally the following rules are valid:
+Generally the following rules apply:

-- 1) With the help of the Enter-key it can be switched to the next menu-point. - 2) With the help of the Esc -key the program process is broken off or is returned to the previous menue point. - 3) By pressing the Enter"-key for a longer time it can be switched from a display-mode to an adequate programming mode. - 4) With + and - the displayed value in the program mode can be changed.
-With it a threestage autorepeat-function is supported, i. e. one key is pressed steadily, the change of the display follows for a while in one step, then in five steps and in the end in twenty steps.
+- 1) With the help of the Enter-key it can be switched to the next menu-point. - 2) With the help of the esc -key the program process is broken off or is returned to the previous menu point. - 3) By pressing the enter-key for a longer period it can be switched from a display-mode to an adequate programming mode. - 4) With and the displayed value in the program mode can be changed.
+With it a three-stage autorepeat-function is supported, i. e. one key is pressed steadily, the change of the display follows for a while in one step, then in five steps and in the end in twenty steps.
 Therefore a fast change of the display in the whole field is guaranteed.